 Spain Plans To Remove Franco's Remains From A Memorial, Angering His Supporters

 Dozens of people are holding a Roman Catholic Mass in the underground basilica of Spain's Valle de los Caídos, the Valley of the Fallen.
 The vast complex outside Madrid includes a monument and a church that leads to the tomb of Spain's 20th century dictator, Gen. Francisco Franco.
-The cave-like place is dark and full of fascist-era architecture: rigid lines and imposing statues.
+The cavelike place is dark and full of fascist-era architecture: rigid lines and imposing statues.

 On a recent Saturday, Franco's tomb is covered in flowers with red-and-yellow ribbons depicting the Spanish flag.
-Several people kneel down and kiss the tomb.
+Several people kneel and kiss the tomb.

 The site is controversial, seen by many as a monument to fascism.
 Franco's 36-year reign — which lasted until his death in 1975 — was notorious for the imprisonment, torture and killings of those who spoke out against his regime.
 Last month, in a move that angered Franco's family and supporters, Spain's new Socialist-led government passed legislation allowing it to remove Franco's remains by the end of this year.
 Spanish Prime Minister Pedro Sánchez wants the Valley of the Fallen to become a memorial for the country's 1936-39 Civil War, rather than have it commemorate the dictatorship.